IBM-Cloud/terraform-provider-ibm/website/docs/r/is_vpc_routing_table.html.markdown

 - `created_at` - (Timestamp)  The date and time when the routing table was created.
 - `name` - (Optional, String) The routing table name.
 - `route_direct_link_ingress` - (Optional, Bool)  If set to **true**, the routing table is used to route traffic that originates from Direct Link to the VPC.
 To succeed, the VPC must not already have a routing table with the property set to **true**.
+- `route_internet_ingress` - (Optional, Bool) If set to **true**, this routing table will be used to route traffic that originates from the internet.
+For this to succeed, the VPC must not already have a routing table with this property set to **true**.
 - `route_transit_gateway_ingress` - (Optional, Bool) If set to **true**, the routing table is used to route traffic that originates from Transit Gateway to the VPC.
 To succeed, the VPC must not already have a routing table with the property set to **true**.
 - `route_vpc_zone_ingress` - (Optional, Bool) If set to true, the routing table is used to route traffic that originates from subnets in other zones in the VPC.
 To succeed, the VPC must not already have a routing table with the property set to **true**.
 - `vpc` - (Required, Forces new resource, String) The VPC ID.